Fairbanks, Alaska: Location

 The city is extremely far north, close to 16 degrees north of the Pacific border between the U.S. and Canada.
-It is on roughly the same parallel as the northern Swedish city of Skellefteå and Finnish city of Oulu, just south of the Arctic Circle.
+It is on roughly the same parallel as the northern Swedish city of Skellefteå and Reykjavík, Iceland, just south of the Arctic Circle.
 Because of this, the white night or "Midnight Sun" phenomenon occurs here around the summer solstice.
 Due to its warm summers, Fairbanks is south of the arctic tree line.

 Climate

 Fairbanks's climate is classified as a humid continental climate bordering on a subarctic climate (Köppen Dfb bordering on Dfc, Trewartha Dclc bordering on Eclc, although some portions of Fairbanks MSA like College firmly classifies as subarctic), with long, severely cold winters and short, warm summers.
 October through February are the snowiest months, and there is usually additional snow from March to May.
 On average, the season's first accumulating snowfall and first inch of snow fall on October 1 and 11, respectively; the average last inch and last accumulating snowfall are respectively on March 29 and April 15, though there can be snow flurries in May.
 The snowpack is established by October 18, on average, and remains until April 23.
 Snow occasionally arrives early and in large amounts.
 On September 13, 1992, 8 in of snow fell in the city, bending trees still laden with fall leaves.
 That September was also one of the snowiest on record, as 24 in fell, compared to the 1991-2020 median of only a trace during the month.
 November and December are the snowiest months, while in contrast, March and April are not very snowy and are typically very dry months in central Alaska.
 The snowiest season on record lasted from July 1990 to June 1991 with a snowfall of 147.3 in, while the least snowy period recorded was from July 1918 to June 1919 with a snowfall of only 12.0 in.

 The average first and last dates with a freezing temperature are September 11 and May 14, respectively, allowing an average growing season of 119 days.
 However, freezes have occurred in June, July, and August; the last light frost is often in early June; and the first light fall frost is often in late August or early September.
 The plant hardiness zone is 2 with annual mean minimums below -40.